ChengTang/lauriekell.github.io/Home.md

 par
 ```

-The parameters are then be used by `lhEql` to simulate the equilibrium dynamics by combining the spawner/yield per recruit relationships with a stock recruitment relationship, by creating an [`FLBRP` object](https://www.flr-project.org/doc/Reference_points_for_fisheries_management_with_FLBRP.html)
+The parameters can then be used by `lhEql` to simulate equilibrium dynamics by combining the spawner/yield per recruit relationships with a stock recruitment relationship, by creating an [`FLBRP` object](https://www.flr-project.org/doc/Reference_points_for_fisheries_management_with_FLBRP.html)

 ```{r}
 eq=lhEql(par)